80sfy.com, by Art Sangurai, is a pretty cool site if you love synthwave music or the 1980s in general.

 rawTrackIndexInt

-field must contain a List TrackIndex
+The AudioPlayer’s playlist field must contain a List TrackIndex, therefore:

 - every “raw” track index

-. - if you ever want to do something with the “raw”
+Intthat goes into the list must first be wrapped by callingPlaylist.trackIndex rawTrackIndexInt. - if you ever want to do something with the “raw”

-value inside of a track index, then you have to unwrap it by callingPlaylist.rawTrackIndex trackIndex
+Intvalue inside of a track index, then you have to unwrap it by callingPlaylist.rawTrackIndex trackIndex

 So, wouldn’t it be easier to just…not have wrapped types here?
 Yes, it would!
 But, this is the cost of adding (admittedly subjective) clarity to model types, and it is up to you to decide whether doing this is meaningful and worth the cost of admission.

--coloured coat without any change to the underlying raw value, let’s have a look at some other scenarios where constraints or validation for the raw value are being added to the wrapping process.
+Since the above example acts like some kind of wardrobe for an Int, putting on and taking off a TrackIndex-coloured coat without any change to the underlying raw value, let’s have a look at some other scenarios where constraints or validation for the raw value are being added to the wrapping process.

-model contains the following values that can be populated by user input:
+The SecretConfig model contains the following values that can be populated by user input:

 src/SecretConfig/Model.elm